NOTE: ALL ORDINARILY RESIDENT APPLICANTS MUST HAVE THE REQUIRED WORK

 of the applicant.

-The U.S. Mission in France seeks a Public Affairs Assistant to work at the American Presence Post in Toulouse, France.
+The U.S. Mission Paris seeks a Public Affairs Assistant to work at the American Presence Post in

 BASIC FUNCTION OF POSITION:

-The incumbent provides public affairs and administrative expertise and assistance in support of the principal officer in Toulouse.
-The incumbent develops and manages a variety of informational and cultural activities in a region-wide public diplomacy program, and plans and implements a variety of administrative management functions of a small diplomatic post.
+The incumbent provides cultural and press expertise, and assistance in support of the principal officer in Bordeaux, develops and manages a variety of cultural activities, and performs a variety of administrative functions.

 A copy of the full position description is available from the Human Resources Office in Paris.